susususus44/Rat-Engine/README.md

 # Rat-Engine

 > [!NOTE]
 > This is not finished.
-There will be placeholders or bugs
+There will be placeholders and, or bugs

 A base for Rats VS Katz game made by deesanity, but for modding and game making purposes the source code is public